firedrakeproject/firedrake/docs/source/download.rst

 Further dependencies
 ~~~~~~~~~~~~~~~~~~~~

-Firedrake depends on the Python packages PyOP2_, FFC_, FIAT_ and UFL_.
+Firedrake depends on the Python packages PyOP2_, TSFC_, FIAT_ and UFL_.

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~